-Liquidity risk is the risk that the Fund will encounter difficulty in realising funds to meet commitments associated with financial liabilities that are settled by delivering cash or another financial assets.
+Liquidity risk is the risk that the Fund will encounter difficulty in realising funds to meet commitments associated with financial liabilities that are settled by delivering cash or another financial asset.

 The Fund's terms and conditions provide for the terms of subscriptions and redemptions of units, and it is, therefore, exposed to the liquidity risk of meeting unitholder redemptions.
-The Fund's securities are considered to be readily realizable as they are all listed on Tadawul (Saudi Stock Exchange).
+The Fund's securities are considered to be readily realizable as they are all listed on the stock exchanges of the Kingdom of Saudi Arabia and United Arab Emirates.
 The Fund Manager monitors the liquidity requirements on a regular basis and seeks to ensure that sufficient funds are available to meet any commitments as they arise.